patrice902/Car-Painter/README.md

 ## Summary
 You can create a scheme with a specific car model, and paint it with various logos, shapes and texts.

 And, you can export it and use it in games.

-Also, it supports multi-user/real-time collaboration for fun!
+Also, it supports multi-user/real-time collaboration for team work and fun!

 ## Screenshot